immender/immender.github.io/en/statutes/index.md

 ---
 layout: page
-title: Statutes of Canada
+title: The Statutes of Canada
 permalink: /en/statutes/
 published: true
 ---
 *[R.S.C.]: Revised Statutes of Canada
 *[S.C.]: Statutes of Canada

-# The Revised and Annual Statutes of Canada #

 ## Annual Statutes of Canada ##
 The <cite>Acts of the Parliament of Canada</cite>, short title <cite>Statutes of Canada</cite> (abbreviated S.C.) are a periodical publication compiling the acts of the Parliament of Canada as they were enacted in each calendar year.
 Prior to 1985, each session volume was published at the end of its respective session of parliament.